 "Four-star boutique cave-hotel" is the proud boast of the Sant'Angelo in the city of Matera, which is famous for its sassi -- houses dug into the rock.

-Regarded as one of the most romantic hideaways in Britain, the Dovecote certainly fits the bill for most lovebirds.
+Regarded as one of the most romantic hideaways in England, the Dovecote certainly fits the bill for most lovebirds.

 The Dovecote, Norman & Ali Armitage, 9 Blacknest Gate Road, Sunninghill, Ascot, BERKS, UK; +44 (0)1344 622 596; from £300-600 ($500-1,000) per week, shorter stays available